 - Settings may be too basic for experienced users

-GREAT FOR BEGINNERS:CyberGhost has more than 1,200 speedy US servers, which makes streaming Philo very simple.
+GREAT FOR BEGINNERS:CyberGhost has almost 1,500 speedy US servers, which makes streaming Philo very simple.
 It’s an extremely user-friendly VPN that takes care of the security side of things for you and comes with a 45-day money-back guarantee.

 For more details, read our full review of CyberGhost.

 IPVanish has hundreds of servers in the US, and around 1,900 globally.
 This lightweight service delivers solid speeds and works with a decent selection of American streaming services, including Philo, Netflix, and Sling TV.
 What really sets this VPN apart is that it doesn’t limit the number of devices you can connect.
 Needless to say, this makes it an ideal choice for sharing with family.

 This service’s apps recently introduced support for WireGuard connections, but that’s not all they have to offer.
 There’s also DNS and IPv6 leak protection, 256-bit encryption, and a kill switch, as well as the option to scramble your OpenVPN traffic.
 You can even tell it to try reconnecting automatically should your connection drop.
 IPVanish follows a strict no-logging policy and provides 24/7 support over email and live chat.

 IPVanish has its own apps for Windows, MacOS, Android, and iOS.
 Linux systems and select routers are supported too, though you’ll have to configure the VPN manually for these.

 - Works reliably with Philo, Sling TV, and Netflix US

 - Very impressive security and privacy offering